 In the end, WP-CLI is a powerful tool for managing WordPress sites efficiently, simplifying many tasks that otherwise take a lot of time to execute manually using the GUI.
 This is particularly helpful for you power users out there working with multiple installations of WordPress at once.

 What questions do you have about getting started with WP-CLI?
-Let us know in the comments section below!
+Join the DreamHost community and start the conversation!